 Head up to Sky Garden

 As London’s highest public garden, Sky Garden offers spectacular 360 degree views of the capital, its stunning architecture, and bridges over the Thames River.
 Best of all, access is free, but you must book online in advance.

-If you missed your chance (like me) to book your free ticket, do the next best thing.
+If you missed your chance (like me) to book your free ticket to enjoy the great views or celebrate a special birthday or anniversary, do the next best thing.
 Reserve a lunch seating at the excellent Darwin Brasserie or the more refined Fenchurch Restaurant.
 You’ll enjoy a delicious meal with unforgettable views of the city and the gardens.

 Sky Garden has a large outdoor terrace for unobstructed views of the city, while the lush interior gardens cover three floors.
 Sit and enjoy the planted terraces of plants like lilies, birds of paradise and lavender, that were chosen to thrive in the particular quality of light found under the soaring roof canopy of the Garden.

 The Thames was and remains the lifeblood of the city.
 Winston Churchill called it ‘a golden thread through London’s history.’
 So finishing your first night in the city with a boat tour on the Thames River with Monograms Travel is a must.